Segobrigii: Culture

-The Sebrobriges were identified as Ligurians by the oldest texts about the foundation of Massalia, but their ethnonym and the names of their chiefs are undoubtedly Celtic.
-It is possible that ancient authors such as Hecataeus of Miletus (6th c.
-BC) and Apollonios Rhodios (3rd c.
-BC) used 'Ligurian' as a generic term for such distant and partially known tribes, or merely as a geographic reference that had no relevance to their ethnicity.
+The Segobriges were identified as Ligurians by the oldest texts about the foundation of Massalia, but their ethnonym and the names of their chiefs are undoubtedly Celtic.
+Early Greek authors such as Hecataeus of Miletus (6th century BC) and Pseudo-Scylax (4th century BC) probably used 'Ligure' a generic name for such distant and partially known tribes, or merely as a geographic reference that had no relevance to their ethnicity.
 By the middle of the 2nd century BC, Polybius travelled to the region and wrote that the tribes dwelling in the Provençal inlands were Celtic.

-Although Trogus believed both Ligurians and Gauls to be in occupation at the time of the foundation, and Livy said that Gauls helped the Massaliotes found they colony against the hostile Celto-Ligurian Salyes, it is chronologically difficult to classify as 'Gauls' the Celtic tribes that had reached the Mediterranean shore of France at the end of the 7th century.
+Although Trogus believed both Ligurians and Gauls to be in occupation at the time of the foundation, and Livy said that Gauls helped the Massaliotes found they colony against the hostile Celto-Ligurian Salyes, it is chronologically difficult to classify as 'Gauls' the Celtic tribes that had reached the Mediterranean shore of France by the end of the 7th century.
 According to Javier de Hoz, the Segobrigii were actually "primitive Celts" that were later assimilated into Gallic populations.